QuestNetwork/qd-messages-ts/README.md

 **2.0.0**
 - Parenting (reply to channel and private messages)
 - [OpenAI GPT3](https://en.wikipedia.org/wiki/GPT-3) Integration For Suggestions, AutoRespond And Completion
+- Matrix Plugin to add Matrix rooms and communities

 **3.0.0**
 - Quest Network Widgets (plug-in that connects the messenger to other apps, for example collaborative illustration in Inkscape)